TAB Trackside

-TAB Trackside is a New Zealand horse racing and sports broadcast network, incorporating two pay TV channels.
-The TV channels are available on Sky channels and the Spark Sport streaming service.
+Trackside (previously known as TAB Trackside) is a New Zealand horse racing and sports broadcast network, incorporating two free-to-air television channels.
+The TV channels are available on Sky as well as Freeview terrestrial and streaming services.
 The radio station broadcasts on 14 AM radio and 16 FM radio frequencies from Kaitaia to Invercargill were suspended on 12 April 2020.

 Together, the outlets provide full coordinated coverage of all thoroughbred horse racing, harness horse racing and greyhound racing in New Zealand, most racing from Australia, and many races from Hong Kong, Singapore and other countries.
 The channels provides tickers and commentary with up-to-the-minute odds, field and dividend information.
 Between races, they feature on-track interviews, in-studio analysis, live footage of horses warming up for races, replays of previous races, and recaps of betting odds.

 The live broadcasting of horse racing in the New Zealand dates back to the launch of a racing radio network in 1978.
 The station, originally known as Radio Pacific and later as bSport and LiveSport, became TAB Trackside Radio.
-A racing television station launched in 1992, initially known as Action TV and later as Trackside, is now TAB Trackside 1.
-A second racing television station launched in 2007, known initially as TAB TV, is now TAB Trackside 2.
+A racing television station launched in 1992, initially known as Action TV and later as Trackside, is now Trackside 1.
+A second racing television station launched in 2007, known initially as TAB TV, is now Trackside 2.

 History

 Radio Pacific

-Racing network Radio Pacific began in Auckland in 1978, and became one of the first stations to be networked across the country in the early 1990s.
+Racing network Radio Pacific began in Auckland in 1978, and became one of the first commercial stations to be networked across the country in the early 1990s.
 The network combined news, news talkback, sports talkback and live racing commentaries.

 Radio Pacific became a listed company on the New Zealand Stock Exchange and the Totalisator Agency Board became its major shareholder.
 Radio Pacific's Waikato station began as Radio Waikato, New Zealand's third privately owned station.
 It originally broadcast in 930AM in 1971, before moving 954AM in 1978.
 In 1986 Radio Waikato changed to a country music format and was renamed Country Gold - Waikato 954.
 In 1988 it was sold to Radio Pacific and transitioned into a local talk radio format with national racing commentary.
 It changed its name to Radio Pacific and eventually replaced local programmes with Auckland networked programmes.
 A new station of the same name also operated in Hamilton between 1993 and 1994.